mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/20.vcs/default.md

 <ul>
 <li>Complete all steps to begin the deployment
 <li>Choose shared storage <a href="#shared-ds">created during lab setup</a>
-<li>Choose DHCP in all network configurations.
+<li>Choose DHCP for all network configurations.
 <li>This step will take a few minutes to complete.
 Progress will be shown on the vCenter task bar.
 </li>
 </ul>